-Buying a business in any industry can be a good investment if you’re willing to work a bit for both stability and financial return.
-Some people think they can buy a business and let others run it, creating a passive income for themselves.
-While this isn’t an impossible dream, it’s likely that you’ll need to be involved in the day-to-day — or at least week-to-week — operation of the company before you make plans to travel on the profits while someone else is left with the work.
+Buying a business in any industry can be a solid investment if you’re willing to put in some effort for both stability and financial return.
+Some people assume they can buy a business, hand off operations to others, and enjoy passive income.
+While this isn’t entirely unrealistic, it’s more likely that you’ll need to be involved— at least in the day-to-day — or at least week-to-week — operation of the company before you make plans to travel on the profits while someone else is left with the work.
 Here are five reasons, including developing a passive income, for investing in business ownership.

 1. You Create Opportunities for Yourself and Others